kevin-alien/kevin-alien/README.md

 - 👋 Hi, I’m @kevin-alien
-- 👀 I’m interested in web devolpment
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...